syncfusion-content/wpf-docs/wpf/SfDiagram/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

- Finally all Nodes added to diagram and it will be looking like
+ Finally, all the nodes are added to diagram and they will be as follows.

 ![CompleteNodes](Getting-Started_images\completeNodes.png)

-### Add Connectors
+### Add connectors

- Connector is to make connection or link between two Nodes, Ports and Points.
+ Connector is to make connection or link between two nodes, ports, and points.

-#### Create Connector With Source Node and Target Node
+#### Create connector With source node and target node

- Here, we have used `SourceNodeID` and `TargetNodeID` property of the Connector.These properties will be assigned with `ID` property of the Node.
+ Here, the `SourceNodeID` and `TargetNodeID` properties of the Connector are used.
+These properties will be assigned with the `ID` property of the node.

 {% tabs %}
 {% highlight xaml %}